How is the employee's holiday pay calculated?

 For a fraction of 2 weeks' leave, the calculation is as follows:

-• You then receive the most favorable amount, either €873.60 for your 2 weeks of paid leave.
+• The employee then receives the most favorable amount, either €873.60 for your 2 weeks of paid leave.

 FYI

-the holiday pay is paid on the usual date of payment of your salary.
-The dates of your paid leave and the amount of the corresponding paid leave allowance must appear on your pay slip.
+The paid leave allowance shall be paid on the usual date of payment of the salary.
+The dates of paid leave and the amount of the corresponding paid leave allowance must be shown on the pay slip.

 Who can help me?